lightning/bolts/05-onchain.md

 acceptable; it is the responsibility of the recipient to spend it before this occurs.

-If the commitment transaction is the recipient's, the payer's signature alone is enough to spend the HTLC output (see
+If the commitment transaction is the recipient's, the offerer's signature alone is enough to spend the HTLC output (see
-[BOLT #3](03-transactions.md#received-htlc-outputs)), but the payer needs to do so, otherwise the recipient could fulfill the HTLC after the timeout.
-If the commitment transaction is the payer's, they need to use the HTLC-timeout transaction.
+[BOLT #3](03-transactions.md#received-htlc-outputs)), but the offerer needs to do so, otherwise the recipient could fulfill the HTLC after the timeout.
+If the commitment transaction is the offerer's, they need to use the HTLC-timeout transaction.

 The fulfillment of an on-chain HTLC delivers the `payment_preimage`